angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 Imagine you have an Island and and Underground Sea on board, Dark Ritual and Doomsday in hand.
 You can Ritual into Doomsday, pass the turn, and win with a mere 2 blue mana and 2 life when you untap.
 In fact you could conceivably cast Doomsday on turn 1, and make your second land drop to generate {U}{U}.
+You may notice that this is identical to the basic Oracle pile presented in the first chapter, simply using the draw step in place of a cantrip to draw into the pile.

 ### Example 2